timothyhahn/jeeveshikedthepct/src/routes/chapters/02-chapter-2.md

 ]} />

 After Silverwood Lake, our next goal was the hilly Cajon Pass, where you descend from the desert hills to cross I-15.
-At Cajon Pass, we had our fill at the under renovation McDonalds and spent the night at the local inn before we made the steepest climb of the desert to the mountains overlooking Wrightwood.
+At Cajon Pass, we had our fill at the under renovation McDonald's and spent the night at the local inn before we made the steepest climb of the desert to the mountains overlooking Wrightwood.

 Despite carrying 7 liters of water, I found myself running out of water alarmingly fast.
 There was also no reliable water for this entire section, and worry started to set in.
 Thankfully, an overlanding vehicle offered us each a bottle of water and a few miles past that we found a water cache that likely should not have been there, but we were excessively thankful for.

 After a day that dragged on, we reached the top of the climb as the sun began to set and the temperature finally started